Channel and partner marketing improvement guide and template

 But even when a partner marketing approach is taken, the potential can be doomed by time wasted in endless meetings, unspent marketing development funds (MDFs), not using a defined process, and inadequate training.

-That's why we've created this guide to help you assess and improve your channel marketing and partner marketing approach.
+That's why we've created this guide and accompanying template to help you assess and improve your channel marketing and partner marketing approach.
 In it, we'll show you the seven factors that you should use to audit your channel and partner marketing activities before giving you a simple template to complete your assessment, plus our best practice recommendations to make improvements.